mms142-groupm-2024/mms142-groupm-2024.github.io/_pages/state.md

     </div>
 </div>
 <div class="caption" style="font-size:.675rem">
-   Photo by <a href="https://img.freepik.com/free-vector/gradient-stock-market-concept_52683-76908.jpg">Matthew Guay</a> from Unsplash.
+   Photo is for public use from <a href="https://img.freepik.com/free-vector/gradient-stock-market-concept_52683-76908.jpg">Freepik</a>.
 </div>

 # State of the Market After Disruption